Vacation Spotlight: Lake Tahoe

 M.S.
 Dixie Cruise in Zephyr Cove – Aboard this award-winning cruise, you will enjoy spectacular views, as well as an informative history lesson on the lake and general region.
 Look into the Emerald Bay sightseeing cruise, which is basically 2 hours of non-stop natural splendor!

 The Shops at Heavenly Village – This outdoor shopping area located at the base of the gondola is the perfect place for a stroll.
 You will find plenty of outdoor gear shops, restaurants, mini golf in the summer, and a fun, festive winter ice rink.

 Other fun spring/summer activities in the area include relaxing at the beaches, hiking at Van Sickle Bi-State Park, hiking Mt Tallac, kayak tours, whitewater rafting in nearby Truckee, and taking a leisurely ride along the South Lake Tahoe Bicycle Path.

 Tahoe in winter

-I recommend visiting Tahoe during the winter months as the region is so much more quaint and beautiful.
+I recommend visiting Tahoe during the winter months as the region is so much more quaint and beautiful, not to mention less crowded at this time.
 The Squaw Valley pavilion transforms into an ice rink!
 Ice skating and snowy mountain views – what more could you ask for during a winter vacation?
 Squaw Valley features an Olympic Exhibit which commemorates the 1960 Winter Olympics games that took place in the area.